 After passing your exams, you must obtain a Criminal History Record Report through the Virginia State Police.

 There will be a $15 fee to complete this check.

 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the Virginia Bureau of Insurance at 804-371-9631.

 To fill this requirement, go to the Virginia State Police Criminal History Report Tool, and follow these instructions.

 Form: Select Form SP-167 Criminal History Record Name Search

 Mail Reply To: Candidate’s Address (Not the Bureau of Insurance)

 Once you have completed the form, print it, have it notarized, and save it for the next step.

 Once you have completed your exams and initiated your background check, you are now ready to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

-The fee for an online application is $15 per "license type", plus a small fee from Sircon.
+The fee for an online application is $15 per “license type”, plus a small fee from Sircon.
 Note that Property and Casualty are regarded as one license type, while Life and Health are two separate types.
-This means that if you are applying for all of those licenses, that your fee would be $45, plus the Sircon fee.
+This means that if you are applying for all of those licenses, your fee would be $45, plus the Sircon fee.